35 Customer Experience Statistics You Need to Know for 2019

-And for your customers to like you, you should know them very well to create and deliver personalized experiences that will entice their loyalty.
+In order for your customers to like you, you should know them very well, and then use this knowledge to deliver personalized experiences that will entice their loyalty.
 But gaining this in-depth knowledge about customers isn’t something that just happens.
-It’s about collecting a lot of customer data (i.e.Voice of Customer data) and bring out valuable insights from that data with speed and precision.
+You need to collect customer data (i.e.Voice of Customer data) and bring out valuable insights from that data with speed and precision.

-It doesn’t matter what kind of business you’re in – improving the experience for your customers is the key to increasing retention, satisfaction and sales.
+It doesn’t matter what kind of business you’re in – improving the experience for your customers is the key to increasing retention, satisfaction and revenue.

 So, what has to be done for you to become a winner?